openstack/ansible-config_template/doc/source/index.rst

 Example for .conf
 ^^^^^^^^^^^^^^^^^
-The `config_template` plugin has a variety of tools available.
+The `config_template` collection has a variety of tools available.
 A .conf file may include options that are not normally supported in an INI file, but are used in OpenStack, like ListOpt and MultiStrOpt.